Workout & Monitoring Features

 Treadmills are a staple of home gyms.
 The best treadmills offer diversity to accommodate multiple users with different fitness and exercise goals while still giving you the value and standard of a commercial gym.

 The NordicTrack Commercial, which won our Gold Award, can accommodate someone who weighs 300 pounds, provides a 60-inch-long running surface, and both adjusts up to a 15 percent incline and lowers to a -3 percent decline.
 You can use its touchscreen to browse the web, choose one of its 38 prepared workouts or go to Google Maps to select training routes.

 Our Silver Award winner, the ProForm Pro, gives you 34 preset programs, allows an unlimited number of users to track their progress over time and operates very quietly.
 This durable treadmill also features a video screen so you can pick prepared workouts or customize your own, and it has a shelf to hold a tablet at a level where you can read and access it.

-The Sole F80, which earned our Bronze Award, gives you a 15 percent maximum incline so you can increase the intensity of your exercise sessions as you progress.
-This is a great choice if you live in a small home, as it is a folding treadmill, so after your workouts, you can store it easily.
+The Sole F80, which earned our Bronze Award, gives you a 15 percent maximum incline so you can increase the intensity of your exercise session as you progress.
+This is a great choice if you live in a small home, as it is a folding treadmill, so you can store it easily after workouts.
 It comes with speakers so you can attach your iPod or MP3 player and zone out to some tunes while getting fit.